 From the plot, we can see that the 24h-rhythmic genes are located in five of the twelve modules of the ant GCN (module-1, module-4, module-7, module-11, and module-12).

-We can further annotate the rhythmic modules by identifying which of these five modules peak during the day and which peak at night in forager brains.
+We can further annotate the rhythmic modules by identifying which of these five modules peak during the day and which peak at night in forager and nurse brains.
 To identify day- and night-peaking modules, we can visualize the daily expression of all genes in these rhythmic modules as well as their module eigengene expression (shown below).